germafp/kameleon-fte/README.md

 # kameleon-fte
-Tutorial of how to use kamelon to analyze the cdf ouput files from ccmc simulations
+Tutorial about how to use kamelon to analyze the cdf ouput files from ccmc simulations